 Generally a W-8BEN form will remain in effect until 31 December, three years after the date of signing.
 For example, a form signed on 15 June 2022 will remain in effect until 31 December 2025.
 However, if any details provided on the form change, an investor will need to lodge a new W-8BEN form providing the new details.

 How many W-8BEN forms do I need to complete?

 A W-8BEN form needs to be completed for each security an investor holds which may distribute U.S. sourced income.
 Where a form is not completed, U.S. withholding tax may be applied on that ETFs distributions at a higher rate.

 What happens if a W-8BEN form has not been lodged?

-If the W-8BEN form is not completed, US withholding tax may be deducted at an applicable rate of 30% of the income distributed.
-However, clients may be able to claim back any US WHT charged in the form of a foreign income tax offset (FITO) which reduces your net tax payable in Australia.
+If the W-8BEN form is not completed, U.S. withholding tax may be deducted at an applicable rate of 30% of the income distributed.
+However, clients may be able to claim back any U.S. withholding tax charged in the form of a foreign income tax offset (FITO) which reduces your net tax payable in Australia.

 For superannuation funds that pay no tax on their assessable income, there can be no tax offset.
 You should obtain independent professional taxation advice applicable to your individual facts and circumstances.

 What if I’m not an Australian resident?

-What if I’m a US resident?
+What if I’m a U.S. resident?

-US resident investors are required to complete a W9 Form (Request for Taxpayer Identification Number and Certification) as non-resident WHT is not applicable for these account holders.
-We recommend that US investors seek independent taxation advice in relation to the US taxation obligations.
+U.S. resident investors are required to complete a W9 Form (Request for Taxpayer Identification Number and Certification) as non-resident WHT is not applicable for these account holders.
+We recommend that U.S. investors seek independent taxation advice in relation to the U.S. taxation obligations.